Informatiebrief huisgenoten - niet-immuun - Engels

 It is important to follow these rules of behaviour.
 By doing so, you help to prevent the coronavirus from spreading further and infecting other persons around you.

 1. You are a housemate of someone with corona and are going into quarantine.
-The following rules of behaviour apply during the period that you are in quarantine.
+These are the rules of behaviour that apply during your quarantine.

 Being in quarantine means that you remain at home and do not receive any visitors.
 You have no contact with the person who has corona.